Ria424/developers-animatesdk-docs/Document_object/Document95.md

 #### Parameters

-**xmlString** A string that contains the XML data to be imported as the current profile.
+**xmlString** `string`; A string that contains the XML data to be imported as the current profile.

 #### Returns

-A Boolean value of true if the string was successfully imported; false otherwise.
+`boolean`; A boolean value of true if the string was successfully imported; false otherwise.

 #### Description